How to Improve Communication Across Generations at Work

-While Baby Boomers came of age amid the turmoil of the 1960s—including the assassination of President John F. Kennedy and the Vietnam War—Millennials remember coming of age with the dawn of the internet, Sept.
-11 and the Great Recession.
+While Baby Boomers came of age amid the turmoil of the 1960sincluding the assassination of President John F. Kennedy and the Vietnam War- Millennials remember coming of age with the dawn of the internet, Sept.
+11, and the Great Recession.
 These experiences, both personally and nationally, shape who we are as individuals.
-They also impact our behavior, communication preferences and the way we interact with others in the workplace.
-To make matters even more complicated, a new generation—Gen Z—is now entering the workforce.
+They also impact our behavior, communication preferences, and the way we interact with others in the workplace.
+To make matters even more complicated, a new generation- Gen Z– is now entering the workforce.

-Here's a closer look at the differences in communication styles and how different generations communicate in the workplace.
+Here’s a closer look at the differences in communication styles and how different generations communicate in the workplace.

 While it’s important to treat everyone as an individual and not stereotype them based on their generation, there are some general differences to keep in mind.
 For instance:

-- Gen Xers (ages 39-54) are not digital natives, but they are just as likely to be comfortable using technology in the workplace.
-More than half (54%) say they are tech-savvy, according to research by global leadership firm DDI.
+While not digital natives, Gen X employees are just as likely to be comfortable using technology in the workplace.
+More than half (54%) say they are tech-savvy, according to research by global research firm DDI.
 Although this generation tends to be overlooked for promotions, they play a critical role in leadership, managing more direct reports, staying at their company longer and taking on heavier workloads.
 They tend to stay at the same positions longer than Millennials, with only 37% considering leaving to advance their career.
 They want technology that supports their professional development.

-- Generation Z (ages 22 and younger) has never known a world without technology and expects the tech they use in the workplace to be just as frictionless as the apps they use at home.
+This generation is just beginning to enter the workplace.
+They have never known a world without technology and expect the tech they use in the workplace to be just as frictionless as the apps they use at home.
 They prefer a workplace that allows them to use their own devices if possible.
 They also expect communication between generations in the workplace to be instantaneous and tech-enabled.
 Like Millennials, Gen Z is coming of age at an uncertain time, and they will likely see flexibility and frequent career shifts as the norm.

 Understanding how each generation views technology and prefers to use it can help you decide which tools to implement and ensure you account for everyone’s needs.
 Following these tips can help you appreciate generational differences and even use them to improve communication between generations in your workplace.